jallman98/Portfolio/README.md

 # Portfolio
 A list of various projects throughout the years I have worked on.
-This Portfolio is broken into separate types of work related to my degrees

-**Mechanical:**
+This Portfolio contains projects I would consider falling into these categories:

--  Work/projects I would consider to be a good example of my skills related to Mechanical Engineering
+**Mechanical:** Good examples of my skills related to Mechanical Engineering

-**Aerospace:**
+- Ultrasonic Levitator

--  Work/projects I would consider to be a good example of my skills related to Aerospace Engineering
+**Aerospace:** Good examples of my skills related to Aerospace Engineering

-**Physics/Fun:**
--  Work/projects I would consider to be a good example of my skills related to physics, or projects I have created just for fun.
+**Physics/Fun:** Goods example of my skills related to physics, or projects I have created just for fun.